 The Netherlands is famous for its liberal culture, being flat as a pancake, and the amazing city of Amsterdam.
 Amsterdam attracts travelers from all over the world looking to experience everything the city has to offer.
 However, there’s much more to the Netherlands than Amsterdam.
 This article will explore the most famous landmarks in the Netherlands, both in Amsterdam and outside.

 We have traveled and written extensively about the Netherlands, and in particular about Amsterdam.
-Still, to make this article as complete as possible, we have invited a few fellow bloggers to contribute with some of their favorite landmarks in the Netherlands.
+Still, to make this article as complete as possible, we have invited a few fellow bloggers to present some of their favorite landmarks in the Netherlands.

 The canals of Amsterdam are easily the most famous landmark in the Netherlands and one of the postcards of Amsterdam.
 They mark the city and create a stunning setting for any trip.
 The three main canals (Herengracht, Prinsengracht, and Keizersgracht) were dug in the 17h century creating a concentric belt around the city.
 The whole network of canals has more than 100 km of waterways, 90 islands, and 1500 bridges, and 1550 monumental buildings making Amsterdam the “Venice of the North.”